Reference

 EXEC (@MyQuery) AT [LS_TO_AZURE_DEVOPS_IN_GATEWAY];

-Get work items for the specific project
+List work items for a project

 DECLARE @MyQuery NVARCHAR(MAX) = 'SELECT * FROM WorkItems WITH (Project=''ProductTesting'')';